-"Parity Bonds" means the outstanding Parity Bonds together with any Future Parity Bonds.
-The term "Parity Bonds" include any Parity Bond Payment Agreements and parity reimbursement agreements entered into with the provider of a Credit Facility securing any Parity Bonds.
+"Parity Bonds" means the outstanding Parity Bonds together with: (a) the Bonds and (b) any Future Parity Bonds.
+"Parity Bonds" include any Parity Payment Agreements and parity reimbursement agreements entered into with the provider of a Credit Facility securing any Parity Bonds.

-"Parity Lien Obligation Bond Fund" means the "Water Quality Limited Tax General Obligation Bond Redemption Fund" established pursuant to Ordinance 11241, Section 8, of the County to provide for payment of Parity Lien Obligations.
+"Parity Lien Obligation Bond Fund" means the "Water Quality Limited Tax General Obligation Bond Redemption Fund" established pursuant to Ordinance 11241, Section 8, and continued pursuant to Section 10 of the Bond Ordinance, to provide for payment of Parity Lien Obligations.